useralexd/contact.py/README.md

 Status is set to **available** each time admin replies to user.
 After **1 hour** of inactivity it resets back to **unavailable**.
 The expiration time is adjustable in config file.
-To check the current status simply send **/checkstatus** to the bot

 If your status is set to **unavailable** then the bot will send the message to the admin (as usually) and notify the user about the unavailability **( by sending an unavailable message)**

-To set the unavailable message simply send:
-* `/setunavailablemessage`

-To view the unavailable message simply send:
-* `/viewunavailablemessage`

 ## Notes and restrictions